CxRes/prep/sections/headers.md

 ### Syntax {#events-header-syntax}

-=Events= is a Dictionary structured ({{HTTP-SF, Section 3.1}}) header field.
+=Events= is a Dictionary structured ({{HTTP-SF, Section 3.1}}) header field*.
 It MUST contain one member with the key `protocol` whose value identifies the notification protocol used in the response.
 It MAY contain other members that are defined by the given notification protocol.